 For a cracking high-concept thriller made on a low budget, look no further than writer and director Greg Marck’s 11:14.
 Featuring a great cast, which includes Rachael Lee Cook, Henry Thomas, Patrick Swayze and Hilary Swank, it’s about a series of coincidentally connected events all occurring around the time of the movie’s title.

 Expect car crashes, tumbling dead bodies, the accidental removal of sexual organs, and all kinds of other blackly comic incidents in an indie movie that is funny, well acted and expertly paced.
 Had 11:14 been better marketed, we suspect that it would have fared far better with audiences than it did.

 24. Party Monster

-Just as the film 54 was a flawed but interesting film charting the infamous Studio 54 nightclub in New York, Party Monster focuses on Michael Alig.
+Just as the movie 54 was a flawed but interesting movie charting the infamous Studio 54 nightclub in New York, Party Monster focuses on Michael Alig.
 Alig was a party promoter in the city, whose life fell apart as he grew addicted to drugs.
-And in the film?
-He's played by Macaulay Culkin.
-Culkin would make a better film later in the decade - Saved! - but he's clearly putting himself on the line here, and a child star playing against type instantly gets any project some headlines.
+And in the movie?
+He’s played by Macaulay Culkin.
+Culkin would make a better movie later in the decade – Saved! – but he’s clearly putting himself on the line here, and a child star playing against type instantly gets any project some headlines.